2024-2026, lecture course "Introduction to Computational Geodynamics" (WSs), Karlsruhe Institute of Technology, Karlsruhe, Germany

 SUPERVISION

-I have supervised four PhD students
+I have supervised the following PhD students

 -